RKS and Cuvu again in Deans U18 quarterfinals

-It will be a repeat of last year’s Vodafone Deans under 18 quarterfinals next weekend when Ratu Kadavulevu School play Cuvu College.
+It will be a repeat of last year’s Vodafone Deans under 18 quarterfinals next weekend when Ratu Kadavulevu School plays Cuvu College.

 The two sides have been confirmed to play in one of the national quarterfinals following last week’s zones finals.

-RKS who went down to Queen Victoria School 25-22 in the Eastern Zone final takes on the runners up from the Western Zone, Cuvu College.
+RKS who went down to Queen Victoria School 25-22 in the Eastern Zone final take on the runners-up from the Western Zone, Cuvu College.

 RKS was trailing 22-23 when the final hooter sounded and they managed to win the ball from the last scrum which was Cuvu’s feed.